srlinuxamericas/ac2-clab/40-packet-capture/README.md

 1. A service that runs on the host that runs containerlab topologies
 2. A wireshark capture plugin that runs next to the Wireshark on a user's PC

-To install the service, past the installer command that uses docker compose to deploy the service:
+To install the service, paste the installer command that uses docker compose to deploy the service:

 ```bash
 curl -sL \